 - Pre-heating is necessary when grilling.
 Pre-heat the top heat/grill element for approx. 5 minutes with the door closed. - Trim the meat if necessary.
 Season meat 10-15 minutes before cooking. - Add a little oil to lean meat if necessary.
 Do not use other types of fat as they can easily burn and cause smoke. - Clean fish in the normal way.
 To enhance the flavour, season with a little salt.
 Fish can also be drizzled with lemon juice. - Use the universal tray with the rack or the grilling and roasting insert (if present) placed on top.
-The meat juices will collect in the tray under the insert and stop them from burning so that they can be used for making gravy and sauces.

-To grill, brush the rack with oil and then place the food on the rack.
+The tray under the insert will collect the meat juices and stop them from burning so that they can be used for making gravy and sauces.
+To grill, brush the rack or the grilling and roasting insert with oil and then place the food on the rack.